joonho3020/joonho3020.github.io/content/articles/ai-chips-for-rtlsim.md

 [^1]: We refer to simulation as something that supports full waveform dumping, arbitrary clock ratios, and 4-state simulation.
 Emulation lacks or has limited support of these features.
 [^2]: This is a terrible architectural diagram by the way.
 Until someone from the Groq team explain this to my friend who explained it to me, I was very confused after reading this
-[^3]: The perception logic dedicated to instruction fetch can dominate the chip area is simply wrong.
+[^3]: The perception that logic dedicated to instruction fetch can dominate the chip area is simply wrong.
 The correct architectural tradeoff is to always dedicate a little more area to make it more programmable
 [^4]: It's surprising that they decided to roll their own ISA instead of using RISC-V
 [^5]: Perhaps TT Blackhole has a chance